GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 !!! info "`bioawk` features"

       - It can automatically recognize some popular formats and will parse different features associated with those formats.
 The format option is passed to `bioawk` using `-c arg` flag.
 Here `arg` can be bed, sam, vcf, gff or fastx (for both fastq and FASTA).
 It can also deal with other types of table formats using the `-c header` option.
 When `header` is specified, the field names will used for variable names, thus greatly expanding the utility.`
-      - There are several builtin functions (other than the standard `awk` built-ins), that are specific to biological file formats.
+      - There are several built-in functions (other than the standard `awk` built-ins), that are specific to biological file formats.
 When a format is read with `bioawk`, the fields get automatically parsed.
 You can apply several functions on these variables to get the desired output.
 Let’s say, we read fasta format, now we have `$name` and `$seq` that holds sequence name and sequence respectively.
-You can use the `print` function (`awk` builtin) to print `$name` and `$seq`.
-You can also use `bioawk` built-in with the `print` function to get length, reverse complement etc by just using `'{print length($seq)}'`.
+You can use the `print` function (`awk` built-in) to print `$name` and `$seq`.
+You can also use `bioawk` built-in with the `print` function to get length, reverse complement etc by using `'{print length($seq)}'`.
 Other functions include `reverse`, `revcomp`, `trimq`, `and`, `or`, `xor` etc.

 ???
 "Variables for each format"

     For the `-c` you can either specify bed, sam, vcf, gff, fastx or header. `bioawk` will parse these variables for the respective format.
-If `-c` header is specified, the field names (first line) will be used as variables (spaces and special characters will be changed to under_score)
+If `-c` header is specified, the field names (first line) will be used as variables (spaces and special characters will be changed to under_score).

     <center>